 The Group owns 5 per cent of 1885 Cornhill Ltd, a company incorporated in United Kingdom.
 The initial cost of which was £50,000.
 The principal activity is the sale of food & beverage products.
-The investment is held by Activate Learning.
-The investment is not listed and is held at cost less impairment as fair value cannot be reliably determined.
+The investment held by Activate Learning has been fully written down after reviewing the current financial position of the company.